 "Frozen shoulder" - myths, truths and treatments.
 Part 1

 A true frozen shoulder leaves women with pain and frustration.
-A google search is unlikely to provide much comfort, with most well known sites stating that research based medical options, beyond pain relief and steroid injections, are limited, and that only the passage of time will resolve the problem.
-It's not all doom and gloom - with the right management pain can be less, the recovery time can be shorter.
+Google searches are unlikely to provide much comfort, with most well known sites stating that medical options, beyond pain relief and steroid injections, are limited, only the passage of time will resolve the problem and it can last for years!
+There’s light on the horizon.

 What is a true ‘frozen shoulder’?

 True frozen shoulder is hallmarked by initial pain, which may become protracted, then extreme stiffness and limited movement.
 Ultimately, there is a gradual ‘thawing’ phase, during which the movement becomes easier, which lasts from months to years.
 There's a big variation in time scales.
-That said, correct diagnosis and management, especially early on, can set you on a more positive path, and understanding what's going on, working within it can help change this trajectory and pain levels.
-If you think you have frozen shoulder, the most important thing is to find out for sure.
-The right diagnosis means you can get the right management.
+To get resolution quicker, early diagnosis is key.

-The best way to get this is an in person consultation with a GP, shoulder consultant or Physio.
-The gold standard management is to have an Xray to ensure there's no bony, joint or other issue responsible for the pain, though this may not always be possible on the NHS.
-Physios can also undertake various tests to see exactly the direction of movement limitation.
+The best way to get a formal diagnosis is an in person consultation with a GP, shoulder consultant or Physio.
+The gold standard management is to have an Xray to ensure there's no bony, joint or other issue responsible for the pain.
+Physios can also undertake tests to see exactly the direction of movement limitation.
 Limited side rotation, trouble lifting the arm out to the side or above your head and put your hand behind your back are hallmark signs.
-What you will feel?
-Trouble lifting your arm, washing your hair, doing up your bra or putting on your coat.

 This can happen alongside other shoulder problems, such as rotator cuff muscle tears or joint problems.
-If it other issues are also present, it changes the treatment options and will change what you should and shouldn't do and how quickly you can expect it to improve.

 What is actually happening?